 In an interview with the New York Times, ChatGPT’s former CEO Sam Altman affirmed that generative pre-trained transformers (GPTs) like ChatGPT are bad at reasoning and this is why they make stuff up.
 Per Altman:

 “I would say the main thing they’re bad at is reasoning.
 And a lot of the valuable human things require some degree of complex reasoning.
 They’re good at a lot of other things — like, GPT-4 is vastly superhuman in terms of its world knowledge.
 It knows more than any human has ever known.
+On the other hand, again, sometimes it totally makes stuff up in a way that a human would not.”.
 On the other hand, again, sometimes it totally makes stuff up in a way that a human would not.”

-Introducing generative AI applications – and their potential for hallucinations – into your enterprise comes with some challenges.
+Introducing a generative AI tool – and its potential for hallucinations – into your enterprise comes with some challenges.
 Public generative AI models in applications like ChatGPT pose huge privacy and security risks.
 For example, OpenAI may retain chat histories and other data to refine their models, potentially exposing your sensitive information to the public.
 They may also collect and retain user data like IP addresses, browser information, and browsing activities.

 But using GenAI safely – and ensuring AI-generated content it produces is accurate, secure, and reliable – is possible.
 Here are some steps you can take to mitigate AI hallucinations and make AI output enterprise ready: